somleng/somleng-rtd/DEPLOYMENT.md

 1. Provision the Heroku Scheduler add-on
 2. Add a job for updating Twilio prices: `rake twilio_price:fetch`
+3. Add a job for updating project data: `rake projects:fetch`

 ### Creating a new Project